there are different types of travellers

 Experience seekers

-Wherever these guys go, they want to experience at least something that’s typical or special for the destination.
+Wherever these travellers go, they want to experience something that’s typical or special for the destination.

 It can be having sushi in Japan, it can be riding a gondola in Venice, it could be visiting the Louvre in France… – and yes, those are things that we did.
 As was hiking the most beautiful hike in El Chalten, Argentine Patagonia.

-These types of travellers don’t have specific types of activities that they love, just that they want to experience the best the destination has to offer.
+These types of travellers don’t have specific activities that they love, just that they want to experience the best a destination has to offer.

 Cultural travellers

-Cultural travellers love to enjoy everything cultural the place they go to offers, such as museums, galleries, and historical sites.
-But not just that – they love to learn everything about the culture of the people of the place that they visit.
-They love engaging with locals to learn more about the history and everything else about the location.
+Cultural travellers love everything cultural the place offers, such as museums, galleries, and historical sites.
+They also want to learn about the culture of the people and engage with locals.

-We are not really cultural travellers, but still, we visited the Uffizi Gallery in Florence, the Louvre in Paris, and the Park Guell in Barcelona.
-You don’t have to be a culture traveller to enjoy culture, but if one of the main reasons you travel is to visit these sites, consider yourself a cultural traveller.
+We are not really cultural travellers, but we visited the Uffizi Gallery in Florence, the Louvre in Paris, and Park Guell in Barcelona or Milan, coultural mecca.
+You don’t have to be a cultural traveller to enjoy culture, but if it’s one of the main reasons you travel, consider yourself one.

 Religious travellers or pilgrims

-These types of travellers enjoy checking out everything religious the location has, such as churches, cathedrals, mosques, and others.
-Generally, religious tourists like to visit places connected to their own religion, but it doesn’t necessarily have to be like that.
-Visiting pilgrimage trails such as Camino de Santiago can be considered religious tourism as well.
+These travellers enjoy visiting religious places such as churches, cathedrals, and mosques.
+Generally, they visit places connected to their own religion, but it doesn’t have to be the case.

 Related: Kyoto in Japan is full of incredible temples